Beyond the Sampled Token: Preserving Candidate Support in RLVR: A More Complete Related Work

 \subsection{Reinforcement Learning with Verifiable Rewards in LLMs}

-Reinforcement learning with verifiable rewards (RLVR) from large language models (LLMs) has demonstrated significant potential \citep{deepseekai2025deepseekr1incentivizingreasoningcapability,openr1,zeng2025simplerlzooinvestigatingtamingzero,he2025skywork}, especially when directly applied to a base model using GRPO \citep{shao2024deepseekmath} for RL training.
+Reinforcement learning with verifiable rewards (RLVR) from large language models (LLMs) has demonstrated significant potential \cite{deepseekai2025deepseekr1incentivizingreasoningcapability,zeng2025simplerlzooinvestigatingtamingzero,he2025skywork}, especially when directly applied to a base model using GRPO \cite{shao2024deepseekmath} for RL training.
 This approach has notably enhanced the base model's performance, particularly in improving its reasoning abilities for mathematical and coding tasks.
 Subsequent works have focused on improving GRPO to further enhance the algorithm’s performance.
-For instance, DAPO \citep{yu2025dapo} adjusts GRPO's clipping thresholds and removes KL regularization to encourage larger updates in correct answer.
-Dr.GRPO \citep{liu2025understanding} eliminates the normalization term when computing advantages to prevent length bias.
-GSPO \citep{zheng2025group} modifies the importance sampling from the token level to the sequence level, which proves to be more stable in training mixture-of-experts (MoE) models.
+For instance, DAPO \cite{yu2025dapo} adjusts GRPO's clipping thresholds and removes KL regularization to encourage larger updates in correct answer.
+Dr.GRPO \cite{liu2025understanding} eliminates the normalization term when computing advantages to prevent length bias.
+GSPO \cite{zheng2025group} modifies the importance sampling from the token level to the sequence level, which proves to be more stable in training mixture-of-experts (MoE) models.
+Lopti \cite{yang2025not} identifies that low-probability tokens disproportionately influence GRPO training and accordingly reweights the advantage by token probability.
 These modifications have contributed to improvements in the model's pass@1 performance, but they have not specifically addressed pass@K performance, which relates to the model’s exploration ability.